 The following NLP process can be used to increase your motivation or other feelings (or if you are a coach, those of your client) about a task that you have decided to participate in or complete.
 It is based on a process developed by Richard Bandler, one of the co-founders of NLP.

 - Check the Ecology.
-If you were to be really motivated, or passionate or enjoy carrying out this task, what are the possible impacts (in the short- and long-term) on those systems of which you are a part - family, work, etc.; on you or your health; and on any parts of you, such as a creative part or safety part.
+If you were to carry out this task, what are the possible impacts (in the short- and long-term) on those systems of which you are a part (family, work, etc.), on you or your health?
+If there are potential negative consequences, perhaps you need to weigh the pros and cons about proceeding with the task or modify it to minimize the negative concerns.

 - Create a Task Picture.
 In your mind, create a dissociated picture (i.e., you can see yourself in the picture) participating in the task or activity.
 Call this Picture #2.